cgamagami1/etch-a-sketch/README.md

 # etch-a-sketch

-An online etch-a-sketch that can be used to create pixelated drawings
+An online etch-a-sketch that can be used to create pixelated drawings.